Program

 Speakers

-This session will provide a basic overview of planned giving.
+This session will provide a basic overview of planned giving, including how to think about PG&E during a crisis.
 We will explore the role of planned giving in our organizations, discuss the diverse economic impact of planned giving, highlight the basic philanthropic vehicles and share best practice examples from the field regarding integration of planned giving into overall FRD activities.

 Speakers